Last updated on October 26th, 2023 at 16:55

 - 6 Final Thoughts – How To Make Cold Foam

 In the simplest of descriptions, cold foam is frothy milk that is so fluffy like clouds and yet with denser, stiffer peaks.
 It’s made without steam or any heat source.
-Cold foam is perfect with cold coffee drink be it an iced cappuccino, nitro coffee, cold brew or an iced coffee.
+Cold foam is perfect with cold coffee drinks, be it an iced cappuccino, nitro coffee, cold brew or an iced coffee.

 Cold foam sits on top of your coffee drink and, due to the thick frothy texture, some remains on top while it cascades and drizzles down into your coffee.
 The result is a great tasting drink with an outstanding texture.
 It goes perfectly with a cold brew coffee, the drink that it is most commonly associated with.